How To Block Crochet – A Step By Step Tutorial On Wet & Steam Blocking

 Step 3: pin your project to the board

-So I advise you to buy a set a rustproof pins that have quite a few pieces in the set so you won’t run out.
+So I advise you to buy a set of rustproof pins that have quite a few pieces in the set so you won’t run out.

 Step 4: let it dry